alichtman/shallow-backup/README.md

   -reinstall_packages          Reinstall packages.
   -reinstall_all               Full reinstallation.
   --remote TEXT                Set remote URL for the git repo.
-  --rm TEXT                    Remove path from backup.
-Use the source path,
-                               just as it's displayed in the config file.
   -show                        Display config file.
   -v                           Display version and author information and
                                exit.